 Freezing and making ahead

 - Freezing: The pastry can be made up to 3 months in advance and kept in the freezer.
-I wouldn’t recommend freezing the finished pie as the custard’s texture will change once thawed.
+I wouldn’t recommend freezing the custard pies as the custard’s texture will change once thawed.

 - Making ahead: Make the pastry 2-3 days in advance and keep it in the fridge.
 The blind baked crust can also be kept covered at room temperature for a day before filling.
 The filled pie can be kept covered in the fridge for up to 2 days before serving.